dispel/jak/README.md

 # jak

 jak is a Troubled Toddler who helps developers encrypt their files.
+[Read the documentation.](https://jak.readthedocs.io)

 **OBS!!
 JAK IS NOT READY FOR PRODUCTION USE YET!!**